TheBlueJester/TweeGoMatic/README.md

 #### Batch Files Patched
 -- Patched issue where Batch files failed to function when spaces were present in file names.
 Thanks so a user on discord for pointing this out.
--- <b> Recommend that spaces are excluded from file names regardless; due to incompatibility with web architecture / URLs and compiled projects being .html </b>
+-- <b><em>Recommend that spaces are excluded from file names regardless; due to incompatibility with web architecture / URLs and compiled projects being .html</em> </b>

 #### Template Files
 -- Added template .twee and .html files that users can use as a starting point for their projects.